-Cornell University is committed to the protection of minors participating in University-operated programs and events.
+Cornell University is committed to the protection of youth participating in University-sponsored programs and camps.

-Please register your program with the Department of Risk Management and Insurance.
+Please register your program with our office.
 After registering we will evaluate the program for needed compliance and best practices and advise you on completing steps “1 thru 4” below.

 - Obtain a permit from the State Health Commissioner.